The beauty of a bareboat charter is that YOU are in control.

 Make sure to pack a comfortable pair of walking shoes because the Trans Canada Trail is easily accessible en route for hiking and biking enthusiasts.
 This stunning 24,000km trail crosses the entire country uninterrupted and passes through the Kawarthas.
 There are also a number of Provincial and National parks where you can hike and explore Canada’s pristine nature.

 Shoes, boots, and bathing suits.
-The Kawartha Lakes are a great place to reinvent your wardrobe and there are many stores with walking distance of the locks.
+The Kawartha Lakes are a great place to reinvent your wardrobe.
+Dock your houseboat at the locks in one of the many quaint communities and go ashore to the many stores that are a short walk away.
 There are so many interesting items, you’ll be sure to go home with a special souvenir.